GHS: Hazard Communication Labelling

 Consumer education is more difficult and less efficient than education for other audiences.

 The issue of comprehensibility is of particular importance for this target audience since they may rely solely on label information.

-Emergency responders need information on a range of levels, including accurate, detailed and sufficiently clear information to facilitate an immediate response.
+Emergency responders need information on a range of levels, including accurate, detailed, and sufficiently clear information to facilitate immediate response.

 i.e. Drivers may need only limited information unless they are also responsible for the loading and unloading of packages and/or filling of tanks.

 Comprehensibility / Translation / Standardization